davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 	// Values derived from scratch org definition file features?: string[];
 	orgPreferences?: string[]; // converted to metadata?
 	snapshot?: string;
+	// Not clear that this does anything - converted to top-level field sourceOrg?: string;
 	country?: string;
 	edition?: string;
 	release?: string;
 	// Not clear that this does anything - converted to top-level field language?: string;

 	permissionSetNames: string[];
 	permissionSetLicenseDeveloperNames: string[];

-	// I think this is a mistake
-	subscriberPackageVersionId: string;

-	// I think this is included in error (`id` governs)
-	packageId: string;
 	// It's not particularly clear to me what this does (we set it to "" in CumulusCI)
 	path: string;
 };